The ‘Reclaim your ID’ campaign creative sees a patient’s face portrayed utilising objects that have special meaning to them.

 Built this image out of multiple shots of stadiums, grass, Johnathan Thurston, a bus and a dude.

-We had to create the robe for the little 3D dragon, and embed him in the scene.
-We acheived this by relighting him and adding shadows etc. We also retouched the background and made some minor edits to the talent.
+We had to create the robe for the little 3D dragon, and embed him in the scene by re-lighting him and adding shadows and colour adjusting.
+We also retouched the background and main talent.

 Here are a few images we helped create for the energy company RED.
 A very definite colour treatemnt and effects grade was the brief for this campaign, in which there were 12 final images in total.
 The campaign idea was to use real people from the region and for us to give them a "look" to emphasize their uniqueness.